jeremymiller00/learningmap-cli/README.md

 # pytodo
-CLI ToDo List App in Python
+CLI ToDo List App in Python.
+Based on this [tutorial](https://realpython.com/python-typer-cli/) from Real Python